Azure/azure-powershell/src/ResourceManager/RecoveryServices.SiteRecovery/Commands.RecoveryServices.SiteRecovery/help/Start-AzureRmRecoveryServicesAsrApplyRecoveryPoint.md

 ```

 ### -RecoveryPoint
-Specifies the recovery point object that this cmdlet changes.
+Specifies the recovery point object corresponding to the recovery point to be applied.

 ```yaml
 Type: ASRRecoveryPoint